Trisection diagrams and twists of 4-manifolds: Introduction

 \subsection{Organization}

 This paper is organized as follows.
-In Section \ref{sec:trisections}, we review the definitions of trisections and trisection diagrams.
-In Section \ref{sec:surfacecomplements}, we briefly review recent work by Gay and Meier, and Kim and Miller on trisection diagrams of complements of surfaces in 4-manifolds.
-Finally, in Section \ref{sec:proof} we illustrate a proof of the equivalence of Gluck and Price twists using trisection diagrams.
+In Section \ref{sec:trisections}, we review trisections and trisection diagrams.
+In Section \ref{sec:surfacecomplements}, we briefly review work of Gay-Meier and Kim-Miller on trisection diagrams of complements of surfaces in 4-manifolds, and build the requisite diagrams.
+Finally, in Section \ref{sec:proof} we give a purely trisection-diagrammatic proof of Theorem \ref{kstythm}.